Revised February, 2021

 Chairs and directors are responsible for ensuring that workplace supervisors are aware of the responsibilities and procedures contained in this document, and for providing administrative enforcement of this program.

 Supervisors are responsible for ensuring implementation of this program in work areas for which they are responsible.
 Specific responsibilities include:

 - Identifying hazardous substances present in the work area.

 - Ensuring that an inventory of hazardous chemicals present in work areas is maintained and available to personnel who work in the area.
 NOTE: EH&S maintains an inventory of many campus workplaces.
-See section 4.2 for more information on the UNR chemical inventory program.
+See section 4.2 for more information on the University chemical inventory program.

 - Ensuring hazardous substances are appropriately labeled.

 - Ensuring SDSs are available to employees and that employees know how to access SDSs.

 - Developing safe handling procedures for hazardous chemicals that are present in work areas for which they are responsible.

 - Ensuring employees receive workplace specific training on physical and health hazards, emergency procedures, and safe handling procedures for hazardous chemicals used in work areas.